william1220/Ruby_with_Go_Rails/README.md

 ## About The Project

 This Project is entirely built with ruby.
-The Purpose of  this repo is to learn and enhance more my skills on using the ruby language.
+The Purpose of  this repo is to learn and enhance more my skills on using the ruby language with go Rails.

 ## Built With